oconnor663/jacko.io/posts/snooze.md

     the same as what you can do in a signal handler.

 In contrast to cancellation, pausing ("snoozing") a future is no better than pausing a thread.
-Async locks aren't as common as regular ones, and futurelocks aren't as well understood as the classic problems with `fork` and signal handlers, but they're fundamentally the same problems.
+Async locks aren't as common as regular ones, so futurelock isn't as well understood as the classic problems with `fork` and signal handlers, but it's fundamentally the same problem.

 Were the async examples in the last section "holding it wrong"?
-Maybe, but only I think in the same sense that programs that call `TerminateThread` are "holding it wrong".
+Maybe in the same sense that programs that call `TerminateThread` are holding it wrong.
 [The only right way to hold it is not to hold it.][not_to_play] It arguably shouldn't exist.[^shouldnt_exist] No async runtime has a `pause_task` function either, because the docs would just say "Don't use this".
 And yet that's what we have, implicitly, when we use `select!`-by-reference or buffered streams today.

 [not_to_play]: https://youtu.be/MpmGXeAtWUw?t=90